 What was your total budget for your mini-retirement?

 We used $100 per day as a rough guideline for our family of three with the potential to use geographic arbitrage, spending more time in less expensive places, as needed.
-This budget is also expected to fund visits from our two college-aged a few times during our travels.
+This budget is also expected to fund visits from our kids a few times during our travels.

 What part seems the scariest to you?
 Most amazing?